-In-home respite care provides required care to an elderly individual while providing temporary relief to the usual caregiver(s) within the confines of the claimant’s normal living situation.
+In-home respite care provides required care to an elderly individual while providing temporary relief to the usual caregiver(s) within the confines of the individual’s normal living situation.

 Services are oriented toward maintenance/supervision and include: